marmal88/Hotel-Bookings/README.md

 1. Ethical Considerations
     - Unsure whether to use country as a column even though it is somewhat predictive
     - Even if column is highly predictive, little actionable policies can be formulated
-    - Negative impact of leaked algorithm selection might hurt the business.
+    - Negative impact of leaked algorithm selection might hurt the reputation of the business, perceived as discriminatory.

 ---